DashankaNadeeshanDeSilva/CRM_AI_workflow_automation_to_handle_and_respond_customer_emails/README.md

 ![AI_Agent_workflow](images/ai_agent_workflow.png)

-### Input to the AI Agent:
+### How AI Agent starts:
-- The AI agent checks emails at regular intervals using a scheduler.
-- Once new emails are received, they are fetched from the client.
+The AI agent checks emails at regular intervals using a scheduler.
+Once new emails are received, they are fetched from the client.
+After fetching new email(s), the reasoning engine is activated.

 ### Reasoning Engine Tasks: